PCI Security Standards Council publishes updated data security standard

 The PCI DSS 4.0 is much more precise and provides a clear definition of time frames for time-bound controls.
 Any controls required to be performed “periodically” must be formally defined and supported by a documented risk analysis to justify the period in which the entity determines the control is performed.
 Additionally, each of the 12 PCI DSS requirements now mandates assigning roles and responsibilities for all activities in each respective requirement.

 Below are some additional new requirements that may require extra planning and potential implementation of new solutions and/or processes if they are not already in place.
-Organisations should consult the published PCI DSS 4.0 for the full list of changes in the standard.
+Organizations should consult the published PCI DSS 4.0 for the full list of changes in the standard.

 - PCI DSS 4.0 requires the entity to perform a formal PCI compliance scope confirmation.
 This confirmation must be documented at the level of detail prescribed by the respective PCI DSS requirement (Requirement 12.5.2).

-- A technical control will now have to be implemented to prevent copy and/or relocation of card number information for personnel connecting remotely, except for those with documented authorisation and a legitimate, defined business need (Requirement 3.4.2).
+- A technical control will now have to be implemented to prevent copy and/or relocation of card number information for personnel connecting remotely, except for those with documented authorization and a legitimate, defined business need (Requirement 3.4.2).
 Under PCI 3.2.1 this was a policy-only requirement that did not call for a technical control.

 - Disk-level encryption as the only method for encrypting cardholder data will now be acceptable only for removable media.
 Cardholder data stored on non-removable media will have to be additionally encrypted by other means meeting PCI DSS requirements (Requirement 22.214.171.124).

 - Phishing and social engineering attacks are one of the primary attack vectors leveraged by attackers for successful breaches.
-PCI DSS 4.0 calls for technical controls to detect and protect against phishing attacks (Requirement 5.4.1) and requires organisations to include education about phishing and social engineering threats in their security awareness training (Requirement 126.96.36.199).
+PCI DSS 4.0 calls for technical controls to detect and protect against phishing attacks (Requirement 5.4.1) and requires organizations to include education about phishing and social engineering threats in their security awareness training (Requirement 126.96.36.199).

 - A web application firewall (WAF) is now required to protect all internet-facing web applications (Requirement 6.4.2).
 The previous version of PCI DSS provided an alternative to WAF by leveraging review of public-facing web applications via manual or automated application vulnerability security assessment tools.